 The appeal of a mountain home is not just in its remote beauty, but also in the interior space it provides, the privacy it allows when seamlessly nestled into its surroundings.
-In the current climate created by the pandemic, open space and a link to nature are essential, especially with so many of us working from home.
-The trends we’re seeing for mountain home architecture going into 2021 reflect these renewed values.
+In our current post-pandemic climate, open space and a link to nature are essential, especially with so many of us working from home.
+The trends we’re seeing for mountain home architecture going into 2022 reflect these renewed values.

 Features of a Mountain Home

 When it comes to a mountain home’s style and visual aesthetic, materials are extremely influential.
 Clean, simple lines with paned windows and rustic accents like roaring fireplaces set the home apart as a place for people among the wild of the surrounding landscape.

 Beyond the timeless features of a mountain home, some adapt, recede, or advance with the times.
 These trends help to set apart modern mountain homes from older, classic styles.

 7 Architecture Trends to Consider for Your Mountain Home

 Over the past couple of years, we’ve seen an increased interest in mountain homes and ranch properties.
 The desire for both space and connection – inside and outside the home – is driving these trends.
 As the way we live in and use our homes evolves, this desire fuels a change in the way spaces are designed.